NorthSouth/FESC_redesign/README.md

 # HTML300-FESC_redesign
 Class project case study: review and undertake partial redesign of public website (FESC: http://floridaenergy.ufl.edu/) utilizing design best practices

+## WEEK 10
+  1. Refactored static Google Chart API calls to be AJAX requests from the US Energy Information Administration web API (the original source of the data).

 ## WEEK 8
   1. Re-built pages to make use of the Vue framework
   2. Modifications include: